alixmatthews/parulidae_proctophyllodidae_cophylo/02_Alignment_20211115/README.md

 ### Now to compare with COI only...

-Tried BIC, AIC, and AICc in the same way, AICc had the highest support, so moved forward with that tree (20211115/aligned_fasta/concat/coi_only/AICc)
+Tried BIC, AIC, and AICc in the same way, AICc had the highest support, so moved forward with the AICc tree
 ```
 iqtree -s coi_cat.fasta.mafftaligned.fasta -m MFP -merit AICc -bb 1000 -pre COI_AICc
 ```